alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

   - Sometime next week, if BC is available
 - Will be attending the DT:UA meeting at the office on Tuesday

-#### Where do you need help?
+#### Where do you need feedback (where can I engage)?

-- I can’t think of anything specific at the moment: things seem to be moving along well
+- I can’t think of anything specific at the moment: things seem to be moving along well.

+MS: Think about what help you can ask for people to be engaged in the project.

 ## 2022-02-15